 Chest x-ray shows a small heart and severe diffuse pulmonary edema when there is pulmonary venous obstruction; otherwise, there is cardiomegaly with increased pulmonary vascular markings.
 In supracardiac total anomalous pulmonary venous return, the anomalous venous pathway creates a second round shadow above the heart, often likened to the appearance of a snowman.

 Neonates with total anomalous pulmonary venous return with obstruction require emergent surgical repair.
 In older infants, heart failure Heart failure in older infants and children Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
 Among birth defects, congenital heart disease is the leading cause of infant mortality... read more should be treated, followed by surgical repair as soon as the infant is stabilized.

 Surgical repair consists of creating a wide anastomosis between the pulmonary venous confluence and the posterior wall of the left atrium.
-Sometimes the vein decompressing the confluence into the systemic venous circulation is important to prevent a postoperative left-to-right shunt.
+Ligation of the vein decompressing the confluence into the systemic venous circulation is important to prevent a postoperative left-to-right shunt.
 The repair is different for return to the coronary sinus, in which case the coronary sinus is unroofed into the left atrium and its opening to the right atrium is closed.

 Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is recommended preoperatively but is required only for the first 6 months after repair unless there is a residual defect adjacent to a surgical patch or prosthetic material.